-BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 2475 Beall 2010 Oppose Provides that the doctrine of judicial or quasi-judicial immunity shall not apply to any private third party engaged by the court for his or her expertise in family law matters in an advisory capacity. Π Interferes with ability of court to obtain expert information.
+BILL AUTHOR YEAR POSITION BILL SUMMARY GOAL NOTES AB 939 Committee on Judiciary 2010 Support Makes numerous changes to provisions in the Family Code consistent with the recommendations of the Elkins Family Law Task Force.
+I, IV AB 1050 Ma 2010 Support Creates a presumption that a child is of sufficient maturity to provide input to the court on a child custody or visitation issue at age 14 and requires the court to permit the child to address the court unless the court finds that testimony is not in the child's best interest and states its reasons on the record.
+IV Ensures courts can appropriately consider input of child.
+AB 2475 Beall 2010 Oppose Provides that the doctrine of judicial or quasi-judicial immunity shall not apply to any private third party engaged by the court for his or her expertise in family law matters in an advisory capacity.
+II Interferes with ability of court to obtain expert information.
 AB 612 Beall 2009 Oppose Prohibits the consideration of a "nonscientific theory" in a child custody matter, as defined, and disallows the admission into evidence of any child custody evaluation report that includes a nonscientific theory.
 II, IV Creates inconsistent and unworkable evidentiary standard.
 AB 1822 Beall 2008 Oppose Requires the court, in any proceeding to establish or modify spousal support, to deny spousal support to a party convicted of a sexual offense against a minor.
 II Inappropriately limits judicial discretion.
 SB 1255 Harman 2008 Support Extends until January 1, 2013, the authority of the family court to order a person seeking custody or visitation of a child to undergo testing for drug or alcohol abuse in specified circumstances.
 II, IV Ensures that court has relevant information in custody cases.
 SB 1015 Murray 2006 Oppose Requires the court to redact specified financial information from family law files.
 II Lessens public trust in court and imposes unnecessary administrative burdens.
 SB 1482 Romero 2006 Oppose Provides that a custodial parent has a presumptive right to change the residence of his or her child subject to the power of the court to restrain a change of residence.
 Requires the noncustodial parent to make a prima facie showing of harm to the child that would result from the relocation, necessitating a change in custody, but would disallow consideration of the normal incident of moving. П AB 1307 Dymally 2005 Oppose Creates a rebuttable presumption that equal custody share is in the best interest of child.
 II Unduly limits court's ability to make custody orders on a case-by-case basis.
 SB 544 Battin 2005 Oppose Prohibits parents convicted of certain offenses from having unsupervised contact with their children.
 II Overly restricts court's ability to make custody orders in the best interest of child.
-AB 2148 Diaz 2004 Oppose Restricts the court from holding custody or visitation proceedings until after it has ruled on an application for attorney's fees.
-II Limits ability of court to act in best interest of children.
-AB 2228 Garcia 2004 Support Requires information sharing in cases pertaining to custody of children.
-III, IV Ensures well-informed court regarding child custody.
-SB 730 Burton 2004 Oppose Establishes presumptive right for a custodial parent to relocate with a child.
-II Unduly limits discretion of court to act in best interest.
-SB 1616 Knight 2004 Oppose Requires the court to state its reasons for making any spousal support order on the record and in writing.
-II Unnecessary and resource intensive.

-JUDICIAL COU NCIL OF CALIFORNIA - GUIDING PRINCIPLES Goal I - Access, Fairness, and Diversity Goal IV - Quality of Justice and Service to the Public Goal VII - Adequate, Stable and Predictable Goal II - Independence and Accountability Goal V - Education for Branchwide Professional Excellence Funding for a Fully Functioning Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch
+JUDICIAL COUNCIL OF CALIFORNIA-GUIDING PRINCIPLES

+Goal I - Access, Fairness, and Diversity

+Goal IV - Quality of Justice and Service to the Public

+Goal VI - Adequate, Stable and Predictable

+Goal II - Independence and Accountability

+Goal V - Education for Branchwide Professional Excellence

+Funding for a Fully Functioning

+Goal III - Modernization of Management and Administration Goal VI - Branchwide Infrastructure for Service Excellence Branch